statisticalbiotechnology/bibook/bibook/msa/progressive.md

 ### Exponential Time Complexity

 In principle, one can use dynamic programming to form MSAs.
 This can be achieved by extending the ideas used for pairwise alignments, expanding the dynamic programming matrix into a tensor with as many dimensions as there are sequences.
 However, a major drawback is the exponential time complexity.
-Aligning $T$ sequences, each of length $N$, results in a time complexity of $O(N^T)$, making it impractical for datasets with more than a few sequences.
+Aligning $T$ sequences, each of length $N$, results in a time complexity of $O(2^T N^T)$ — the dynamic programming tensor alone occupies $O(N^T)$ memory, and each of its cells requires evaluating $2^T-1$ predecessors — making it impractical for datasets with more than a few sequences.

 ### Iterative Approaches as a Practical Alternative